bounswe/2021SpringGroup12/README.md

 # CMPE352 Group-12
 ### Description

 This is the github repository that we use for CMPE352 as Group-12.
-You can see more details on our [Wiki](https://github.com/bounswe/2021SpringGroup12/wiki) page.
+You can see more details on our [Wiki](https://github.com/bounswe/2021SpringGroup12/wiki) page

 ## Group Members
 * [Adalet Veyis Turgut](https://github.com/bounswe/2021SpringGroup12/wiki/Adalet-Veyis-Turgut)